msiahaan/kamus_batak/README.md

-# kamus_batak
-Kamus Batak Toba Indonesia
+# Kamus Elektronik Batak Toba - Indonesia

+This is an attempt to make Electronic Dictionary of Batak Toba - Indonesia.

+This created using Python and wxPython Library